Giving My Baby Up For Adoption: What’s the Process?

 You might not be ready to make these decisions right now, and that’s fine!
 At Lifetime, we will help you as you make each decision when you’re ready.
 We’re here to tell you about all of your options.

-As you think about your choices, you will be helped by an adoption professional here at Lifetime called an “Adoption Coordinator.”
-She can connect you with any counseling, financial and legal resources you may need.
+As you think about your choices, you will get one-on-one help from your adoption specialist at Lifetime.
+She can connect you with counseling and peer support, as well as the financial and legal resources you may need.

 You will be in contact with her as you create your adoption plan.
-Based on your circumstances and hopes for the future, you can choose a closed, semi-open, or open adoption plan.
-If you pursue an open adoption plan, your Adoption Coordinator will help you find potential adoptive families that best fit the life you wish for your baby.
+You can choose a closed or open adoption plan based on your circumstances and hopes for the future.
+If you pursue an open adoption plan, your Adoption Specialist will help you find potential adoptive families that best fit the life you wish for your baby.

 Step #2: Select the Perfect Adoptive Family